RankOOD -- Class Ranking-based Out-of-Distribution Detection: Introduction

 Existing OOD detection approaches can be broadly divided into two categories: post-hoc methods and training-based methods.
 Post-hoc methods~\cite{msp, tempscale, ebo, react, vim} operate on pretrained models and extract OOD-related signals from their outputs or internal representations, offering simplicity and compatibility with existing networks.
 In contrast, training-based methods modify the learning process to improve the separability between in-distribution (ID) and OOD data.
 Among these, outlier-exposure techniques~\cite{oe, mcd, udg, mixoe} explicitly use auxiliary outlier datasets during training, while training without outliers methods enhance OOD robustness implicitly through regularization or objective design.
 Although post-hoc approaches are lightweight and maintain ID performance, training-based approaches typically achieve stronger OOD detection, often at the cost of reduced classification accuracy on ID samples.

 Recently, a new line of work is emerging on addressing the OOD problem, which is post-hoc and includes elements of post-training.
-The key insight is the following:

-\begin{framed}A DNN classifier trained for single-class prediction, often naturally induces a rank order across classes.
+The key insight is the following: \FrameSep4pt \begin{framed}A DNN classifier trained for single-class prediction often naturally induces a rank order across classes.
 An OOD example may be overconfidently assigned to a class label but is unlikely to respect the associated rank order.
-Thus, if we can post-train a classifier to strengthen the rank order, then we can achieve both accurate in-distribution prediction and OOD detection. \end{framed}

-Several works leverage class ranking patterns as a discriminative signal for OOD detection~\cite{openmax,karunanayake2025craft,excel}.
+Thus, if we can train a classifier to strengthen the rank order, then we can achieve both accurate in-distribution prediction and OOD detection. \end{framed} Several works leverage class ranking patterns as a discriminative signal for OOD detection~\cite{openmax,karunanayake2025craft, excel}.
 For instance, CRAFT~\cite{karunanayake2025craft} fine-tunes pre-trained models to learn class-specific ranking distributions among prediction scores.
 CRAFT demonstrates that ID samples exhibit more deterministic inter-class ranking relationships, while OOD samples disrupt these patterns.
 By modeling these relationships via class-dependent probability mass functions (PMFs) and measuring their divergence during inference, CRAFT achieves strong OOD performance.
 However, this fine-tuning process introduces architectural modifications and ignores the relative ordering of the class ranks.